SkrideOne/cx/rust_docs/protobuf_handbook.md

-# Best Practices for Using Protocol Buffers in Rust 1.90 Nightly (2025)
+# Best Practices for Using Protocol Buffers in Rust 1.91 Nightly (2025)

 **Context**
-Rust 1.90 nightly (branched from master on 1 Aug 2025) introduces refined `const fn` behaviors and volatile memory access.
+Rust 1.91 nightly (branched from master on 2 Aug 2025) introduces refined `const fn` behaviours and volatile memory access.
 While these features don’t fundamentally alter Protobuf usage, they matter for low‑level performance and FFI.
+In addition, nightly 1.91 guarantees that `Vec::with_capacity` will allocate at least the requested amount【684066008670463†L134-L140】 and allows safe non‑pointer intrinsics, which may influence buffering strategies.

 Google released an official Rust Protobuf implementation (`protobuf 4.x`) in 2024–2025, offering a safe Rust API backed by C++/upb kernels rather than a pure-Rust implementation.
 This design enables zero‑cost interoperability with existing C++ Protobuf and better performance, but exposes C/C++ code to Rust and uses proxy types such as `ProtoStr` for strings.